-Each Elected Official is responsible for the job descriptions for their respective area of responsibility.
+Each Elected Official is responsible for the job descriptions for their respective areas of responsibility.
 Job descriptions are subject to final approval utilizing the procedures maintained by Bonner County Human Resources.
 A department/office seeking adjustments to a job description, or needing assistance in creating a new job description, will work in conjunction with Human Resources.
+Human Resources will review and update job descriptions every 3-5 years to ensure they accurately reflect current responsibilities, requirements, and organizational needs.
 No job description can be utilized for job postings, recruitment, or any other employment purpose until the Elected Official has approved them for adoption.
 (Refer to Appendix A)

-600.6.1 Process
+600.6.1 PROCESS

-Each job description will include the following: a summary of the job's purpose, essential duties and responsibilities, qualifications (including education and/or experience, and any licenses or certifications required), physical demands, and work environment.
+The job description for each position will include the following: a summary of the job's purpose, essential duties and responsibilities, qualifications (including education and/or experience, and any licenses or certifications required), physical demands, and work environment.

-The position will then be reviewed within the County's job evaluation process to determine if there is a change in the job evaluation.
+The job description for the position will then be reviewed within the County's job evaluation process to determine if there is a change in the job evaluation.
 The Human Resource Director, or designee will evaluate the position based on internal and external factors as well as experience required, supervision of others, education and decision making requirements.
-Once an appropriate grade is identified, the HR Director, or designee along with the Elected Official/Department Head will present the recommendation to the Board of County Commissioners if the position should require a grade change with potential pay adjustment or if the job description is for a new non approved BOCC position.
+Once an appropriate grade is identified, the HR Director, or designee along with the Elected Official/Department Head will present the recommendation to the Board of County Commissioners if the position should require a grade change with potential pay adjustment or if the job description is for a new position not yet approved by the BOCC.

-If the re-evaluation results in the position assigned a new grade the following will occur:
+If the re-evaluation results in the position being assigned a new grade the following will occur: